DealUp/DealUp.Api/src/DealUp.Database/migrations.md

 # Entity Framework Core migrations guide

 ## Overview
 This guide provides instructions for managing database migrations in the DealUp.Database project using Entity Framework Core tools.
-The project uses `DatabaseContext` as the main database context, and all migrations are stored in the Migrations folder at the root project level.
+The project uses `PostgresqlContext` as the main database context, and all migrations are stored in the Migrations folder at the root project level.

 ## Prerequisites
 - .NET SDK installed